vmix/hillel/readme.md

 > node app

-**Third method** is described in experimental file format .mjs and to run one we can use latest version of node.js.
-We manage several versions of node.js with 'n' manager.
+**Third method** is described in experimental file format .mjs and to run one we can use the latest version of node.js.
+We control several versions of node.js with 'n' manager.

 > sudo n latest